Boadiwaa/Boadiwaa/README.md

 - 👋 Hi, I’m @Boadiwaa
 - 👀 I’m interested in Data Science and Artificial Intelligence!
 - 🌱 I’m currently upskilling in Python, R, SQL.
+Learning Javascript from scratch.
 - 💞️ I’m looking for an internship!

 <!---